shaficse/ML-Assignment-1-Car-Pricing/README.md

 - **torque**:if an engine has a lot of torque, the car can accelerate more quickly.
 - **seats**: Number of seats are availabe to a car

 This raw dataset is required to be processed on given preporessing conditions.
+After processing the final data distribution is looked like the following figures-

 ![](snapshots/Categorical_data_dis.png)

 ![](snapshots/numerical-data-dist.png)

 ##  key technical aspects

 After thorough data exploration and visualization, several data preprocessing steps were chosen to prepare the dataset for modeling.
 Here are some notable aspects of the process: